achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 likely to want to see them
 succeed.

-### Savage (Major)
-The character is unfamiliar with the trappings of the modern world.
-The character receives a -2 penalty on all Common
-Knowledge rolls regarding the
-modern world, and on all rolls involving familiarity with modern technology (Driving, Piloting, etc.)

 ### Shellshock (Minor)
 The character recovers slowly
 from the shock and trauma of